AsBuiltReport/AsBuiltReport.VMware.AppVolumes/README.md

 <!-- ********** Update supported AppVolumes versions ********** -->
 The VMware AppVolumes As Built Report supports the following AppVolumes versions;

-- Should work on versions 2.x.
-Has been tested on 2.14 through 2.18.4 and Version 4.0.0 and 4.0.1
+- Should work on version 4.+

 ### PowerShell
 This report is compatible with the following PowerShell versions;